 Performers: Nathan Bockelman, Jasmine Dillon, Nathalia Fagundes, Geovani Fregoso, Garrett Hallman, D Hill, Tu Nguyen, Alzira Lena Ruano, Monthira Soonthorsarathool, and Freddy Villalobos

-dancing is a little too romantic for me was part of the series, Performance Killed the Video Star in conjunction with the exhibition SECOND WAVE: Aesthetic of the 80s in Today’s Contemporary Art.
-It was organized by UCR ARTSblock and curated by Jennifer Frias, Culver Center of the Arts + Sweeney Art Gallery.
+dancing is a little too romantic for me was part of the series, Performance Killed the Video Star in conjunction with the exhibition SECOND WAVE: Aesthetic of the 80s in Today’s Contemporary Art, organized by UCR ARTSblock and curated by Jennifer Frias, Culver Center of the Arts + Sweeney Art Gallery.
 Support was provided by UCR’s College of Humanities, Arts, and Social Sciences (CHASS), and the City of Riverside.
 Book published by Golden Spike Press.

 Performance Image Credit: Christopher Wormald